nausheenfatma/CanadaImmigrationHelpdesk_UsingGenAI/README.md

     Few examples of how calculators can be invoked:

-        i) Qusetion: I have a family PR application: myself, my spouse and 2 kids.
+        i) Question: I have a family PR application: myself, my spouse and 2 kids.
 How much will be my total fees?

         ii) Question: I applied for immigration in January 2025.
 How long should my application take to process?